ismaelGomez87/TASC/README.md

 # A Tool for Allergy Severity Scoring (TASC)

 In this repository, we introduce a tool to score allergic reactions on the basis of their symptoms.
-This tool was developed and validated under the scope of food allergic reactions, but should be applicable to any allergic reaction.
+This tool was developed and validated under the scope of food allergic reactions, and it is in the process of been validated to allergic reactions elicited by other triggers.

 ## Requirements